HACC2021/HawaiiTrails/README.md

 # Hawai'i Trails

+## Commit History
+The project was started in two other repositories as we were testing things out and didn't want to mess up this repo.
+We couldn't transfer the commit history over so they can be found in the links below.

+The frontend commits can be found at [https://github.com/janeligio/hawaii-trails](https://github.com/janeligio/hawaii-trails).

+The backend commits can be found at [https://github.com/joshuahartmann/hawaii-trails-api](https://github.com/joshuahartmann/hawaii-trails-api).

 ## Clone Repository
 To clone the repository you will need to first make sure you have the latest version of [node](https://nodejs.org/en/) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install/) installed.